XinyueZ/aboutyou-android-sdk/README.md

 ## Getting Started

 * [Register for an account](https://devcenter.aboutyou.de) at the AboutYou Devcenter and create a new app.
 You will be given credentials to utilize the About You API.
-* Add a depedency to the aboutyou.de Shop SDK Android to you project - [see below](#dep) for details
+* Add a depedency to the aboutyou.de Shop SDK Android to you project - see section "Download" below for details
 * Run and discover the sample application to become familiar with the basic principles of the aboutyou.de Shop SDK for Android.
 * Need some help?
 Feel free to ask questions to henning.dodenhof(at)slice-dice.de